-When an employee is called back to work after completing a work day and leaving the premises, the employee shall be paid for the time actually worked upon return or a minimum of three (3) hours, whichever is greater.
+2. An employee called back to the work site may be assigned by the University to perform available work, and shall be paid for the time actually worked upon return to the campus/hospital/LBNL, or a minimum of four (4) hours, whichever is greater.
 Call-back time, whether worked or not, is considered time worked for the purpose of calculating hours of overtime.